Taya Currie

-Taya Currie (born January 4, 2005) is a Canadian college ice hockey player who is a goaltender for MacEwan University of the U Sports.
+Taya Currie (born January 4, 2005) is a Canadian university ice hockey player who is a goaltender for MacEwan University of the U Sports.
 In 2021, she became the first woman to be drafted in the Ontario Hockey League (OHL).

 Playing career

 Currie played seven years of boys' youth hockey for the Elgin-Middlesex Chiefs.
 In 16 games in the 2019–20 season, she recorded a 3.19 goals against average and one shutout.

 Although she did not play in the 2020–21 season due to the COVID-19 pandemic, Currie was drafted by the Sarnia Sting of the Ontario Hockey League (OHL) in the 14th round, 267th overall, becoming the first woman ever selected in the OHL draft.
 She attended Sting training camp ahead of the 2021–22 season, but as one of the youngest goaltenders present she was among the first players cut.
 In December 2021, she committed to play women's college ice hockey at Providence College.
 Had she entered the OHL, she would have voided her collegiate eligibility.

 Playing women's junior hockey for the Bluewater Jr. Hawks of the Ontario Women's Hockey League in the 2022–23 season, Currie recorded a 2.00 goals against average and a .941 save percentage.